reduxjs/react-redux/docs/api.md

   * [`withRef`] *(Boolean)*: If true, stores a ref to the wrapped component instance and makes it available via `getWrappedInstance()` method.
 Default value: `false`

-  * Addionally, any extra options passed via `connectOptions` will be passed through to your `selectorFactory` in the `factoryOptions` argument.
+  * Additionally, any extra options passed via `connectOptions` will be passed through to your `selectorFactory` in the `factoryOptions` argument.

 <a id="connectAdvanced-returns"></a>
 #### Returns